darktasevski/CompSci/Math/factors_multiplies_patterns.md

 A common multiple is a number that is a multiple of two or more numbers.
 The common multiples of 3 and 4 are 0, 12, 24, ...
 The least common multiple (LCM) of two numbers is the smallest number (not zero) that is a multiple of both, so LCM of 3 and 4 is 12.

+To find a $lcm(30,45)$, without listing out all of their multiplies we can do this:

+-   factor 30 and 45 to a prime numbers, so that we get:
+    -   30 = 2 × 3 × 5
+    -   45 = 3 × 3 × 5
+-   Then multiply each factor the greatest number of times it occurs in either number.
+If the same factor occurs more than once in both numbers, you multiply the factor the greatest number of times it occurs:
+    -   2: one occurrence
+    -   3: two occurrences
+    -   5: one occurrence
+    -   2 × 3 × 3 × 5 = 90 <— LCM
+-   After you've calculated a least common multiple, always check to be sure your answer can be divided evenly by both numbers.

 Some examples:

 -   $lcm(6,16)$
     -   $\text{multiplies of 6 are:}6,12,18,24,30,36,42,48,54,60...\\\text{multiplies of 16 are:}16,32,48,64,80...$
     -   We can see above that the least common multiple for 6 and 16 is 48

+---

+> The GCF or LCM cannot be negative.

+---

 ## Factors and multiplies